-A time around which for centuries a great many celebrations have taken place, from Christmas, Hanukkah, Yule and Kwanzaa to Saturnia.
+The time around which for centuries a great many celebrations have taken place, from Christmas, Hanukkah, Yule and Kwanzaa to Saturnia.

 Analysis showed these were made up from an earthen wall, a ditch and two wooden fences with gates positioned Southeast, Southwest and North, and anyone viewing from inside the structure through the openings would have been able to study the passage of time and seasonal changes from the direction the sunrise took.

-During the winter solstice the sun rose directly through the south east gate, then set in the southwest.
+During the Winter Solstice the sun rose directly through the south east gate, then set in the southwest.

-Unlike other prehistoric European monuments which align to either a solstice sunrise or a sunset, such as England's Stonehenge with a sight-line pointing to the winter solstice sunset, or New Grange in Ireland and Orkney's Maeshowe, off the northern Scottish coast, where it is the winter's solstice sunrise that is channeled through an opening and illuminates an enclosed central room.
+Unlike other prehistoric European monuments that align to either a solstice sunrise or a sunset, such as England's Stonehenge with a sight-line pointing to the winter solstice sunset, or New Grange in Ireland and Orkney Maeshowe off the northern Scottish coast, where it is winter's solstice sunrise that is channeled through an opening and illuminates an enclosed central room.

-In addition it probably served as a central meeting and market place, as well as an "astro-theological" religious site for the worship of the sun, moon, planets, stars and constellations where it is thought fertility rituals and weddings took place.
+In addition it probably served as a central meeting and marketplace, as well as an "astro-theological" religious site for the worship of the sun, moon, planets, stars and constellations where it is thought fertility rituals and weddings took place.

 With no written records, and few illustrations apart from simple designs on pottery, nothing of the language or the physical appearance of the people who built the Goseck Circle is known, nevertheless the site gives a detailed and revealing insight into the spiritual and religious world of the earliest European farming societies.

-Images:An aerial view of the reconstructed Goseck Solar Observatory, via Wikispaces - Plan of Goseck's double ring 'henge' with sun points, photo by Einsamer Schuetze, de.wikipedia - Photo of Goseck 'Woodhenge' ring walk, taken in late December, courtesy Wikipedia-ce, public domain - Drawing of the Goseck circle.
+Images:An aerial view of the reconstructed Goseck Solar Observatory, via Wikispaces - Plan of Goseck double ring "henge" with sun points, photo by Einsamer Schuetze, de.wikipedia - Photo of Goseck 'Woodhenge' ring walk, taken in late December, courtesy Wikipedia-ce, public domain - Drawing of the Goseck circle.
 The yellow lines representing the direction the Sun rising and setting at the winter solstice, the vertical line showing the astronomical meridian.
 Courtesy Wikipedia user Rainer Zenz, de.Wikipedia